dwojtasik/qget/README.rst

 - an executable script to download file via command line
 - support for HTTPS connection with basic auth and SSL verification skip
 - support for custom headers
-- automatic measurement of simultaneous connection limit
+- automatic measurement of simultaneous connections limit
 - support for downloading / rewriting progress with callbacks (by default using ``tqdm``)
 - support for limiting RAM usage with settings ``chunk_bytes`` and ``max_part_mb``
 - support for using own event loop in ``asyncio`` by ``qget_coro`` coroutine